nerzh/Action-Cable-Swift/README.md

 ### You will need to implement the `ACWebSocketProtocol` protocol.

-### If you use "Starscream", you can take this code or to write your own web socket client:
+### If you use "Starscream", you can to copy this code or to write own web socket client:

 ```swift
 import Foundation